Bodie Island Lighthouse: History

 While some people (including North Carolinians not from the Outer Banks) pronounce the name with a long "o" sound, it is traditionally pronounced as body.
 Folklore would have you believe it is due to the number of dead sailors washed ashore from wrecked ships along this portion of the East Coast, which has long been known as the "Graveyard of the Atlantic" but that is not true.
 The name is actually derived from the original name of the area, which was "Bodie's Island" after the Body family who once owned the land that was a separate barrier island prior to 1811 when Roanoke inlet that separated it from the Currituck Banks to the north closed.
 Local gift shops sell maps of the shipwrecks on the ocean floor.
-An impressive array of ships have been sunk due to storms, shoals, and German U-boats during World War I and World War II.
+Many ships have been sunk due to storms, shoals, and German U-boats during World War I and World War II.
 This lighthouse appears in the background of the 1963–1964 Federal Duck Stamp.

 After years of raising funds and postponement, work to restore the cast iron and other parts in need of work began on the lighthouse in August 2009.
 As of March 2010, the outside scaffolding was 100% complete while interior scaffolding was 50% completed.
 The restoration was stopped in spring 2011 after significant new structural integrity issues were found in many of the main support beams under the balcony.
 The additional repairs needed were too costly to finish in the original restoration project.
-In August, 2011 Hurricane Irene blew out some of the newly restored lantern room glass and tore away a protective shroud covering the lantern room.
+In August 2011, Hurricane Irene blew out some of the newly restored lantern room glass and tore away a protective shroud covering the lantern room.
 Flooding caused buckling of the floors in the Bodie Island Light Station Double Keepers Quarters.
 Additional funding was obtained to continue the restoration, which was restarted in 2012 and completed in March 2013.